twilio/twilio-python/docs/usage/messages.rst

 To send a picture message (MMS), set :attr:`media_url` to the url of the picture you wish to send.

+Don't forget to check the `availability of MMS in your area <https://www.twilio.com/mms>`_ before using this functionality.

 .. code-block:: python

     from twilio.rest import TwilioRestClient